 Executive Summary

 The City of Yarra (Yarra) plays a vital role in the economy of Metropolitan Melbourne.
-It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) Melbourne’s economy 2015.
-By way of comparison, Yarra s just 0.2% of Melbourne’s land area and hosts 2% of its population.
+It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) to Melbourne’s economy in 2015, equivalent to 4.3% of its total output.
+By way of comparison, Yarra represents just 0.2% of Greater Melbourne’s land area and hosts 2% of its population.
 This economic activity is comprised of a diverse and evolving mix of employment and land uses that make a unique contribution to the metropolitan region.
 Yarra’s mix of retail and entertainment precincts, mixed employment precincts, and health and education facilities provide employment and services that are metropolitan in their reach and, arguably, vital to Melbourne’s ‘brand’ as a creative urban economy.

 This Spatial Economic and Employment Strategy (the Strategy) has been developed to assist the City of Yarra to understand and capitalise on Yarra’s economic strengths and respond to key trends and economic drivers over the next 10 to 15 years.